icoloma/dotfiles/README.md

 * Read and memorize the git and bash shortcuts
 * Go into the `apps` folder and start installing your selection of tools

-Once the installation is complete you will have to manually add a `~/.gitconfig.local` file with your user account information:
+Once the installation is complete you should add a `~/.gitconfig.local` file with your user account information:

 ```
 [user]